wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

 ## Installing DCOS

+#### With this method, the network is open by default.
+Because of this, network security is a concern and should be addressed as soon as possible by the administrator.

 1. Download and install Terraform using the instructions on the link provided above

 2. [Download the DCOS Terraform manifests from GitHub](https://github.com/dcos/packet-terraform) into a local  directory.